In times of greatest moment – to act or not to act - - “to be or not to be - that is the question.”

 Others live with perpetual inaction.

-Those who refuse to forgive a wrong because to do so would extinguish the rage that fuels the hellish fire of their every day – choose perpetual inaction.
-Like the hostage who begins to side with very one who has held them bondage and would do them harm, we, who choose inaction to make right a wrong, or to forgive, suffer from a Stockholm Syndrome of the soul - - loving our pain and anger because it’s what we know.
+Those who refuse to forgive a wrong because to do so would extinguish the rage that fuels the hellish fire of their every day – there's an example of choosing perpetual inaction.
+Like the hostage who begins to side with very one who has held them bondage, we, who choose inaction to make right a wrong, or to forgive, suffer from a Stockholm Syndrome of the soul - - loving our pain and anger because it’s what we know.
 Being liberated from it scares us to death.
+We love our chains more than being free.

 “Repent, and believe in the Gospel,” Jesus would say.

-Is life made sacred because it just is…or is life made sacred by what one does with it?
+Is life made sacred because it just is…or is life made sacred by what we do with it?

 So, action, these actions give meaning to what Jesus has taught.
 They give meaning to what we believe.
 They make all this Jesus business real – incarnate.